fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - Another scenario:
   - check factual correctness using web search
 - The idea:
-  - put evals on the place that we care about.
+  - put evals on the place that we care about

 ## Langfuse Dataset

 - Run evals on each request
-  - not ideal
+  - not ideal in prod
   - costly
 - Prepare the datasets
-- DATASETS MENU.
+- DATASETS MENU
-  - READ.
+  - READ

 ## Langfuse Dataset Geowizr